gospeldesk/www.gospeldesk.org/_posts/0000-01-01-toward-a-synaxis-of-the-gospels.md

 The occasion was the invitation of a friend to add a page to a notebook of poems, artwork, recipes, reminiscences, and so forth.
 I drew this in my first year after chrismation, on December 13, 2022.
-I offer it here not with any finality, but rather as a starting point, a suggestion to others more knowledgeable than I in the Scriptures and the Church's cosmology, or more skilled in art (the bar is low, friends).
+I offer it here not with any sense of finality, but rather as a starting point, a suggestion to others more knowledgeable than I in the Scriptures and the Church's cosmology, or more skilled in art (the bar is low, friends).
 What is missing or misplaced?
 What future iconography might this inspire?